aliaksander-samuseu/docs-3.0.1/source/admin-guide/uma.md

 ![add-scope](../img/uma/add-scope.png)

 ## Scopes
-The scopes in UMA are bount to resource sets and used by policies to check whether the specified user has access to the resource.
-The scopes are described in JSON and has the following properties:
+UMA scopes are bound to resource sets and used by policies to check whether the specified user should have access to the resource.
+The scopes are described in JSON and have the following properties:

 - name
 - icon\_uri

 An example of the scope JSON is given below:

 ```
 {